nickioan/webdev/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm Nick, a 1st year M.Sc student in Computer Science at the University of British Columbia.
-Currently doing reserach on quadruped locomotion under the supervision of Dr. Michiel van de Panne
+I'm Nick, a M.Sc student in Computer Science at the University of British Columbia (UBC).
+Currently doing reserach on planning and control for character animation and robotics under the supervision of Professor <a href='https://www.cs.ubc.ca/~van/'>Michiel van de Panne</a>.
+Feel free to contact me via email!

-Research Interests include Reinforcement Learning for continuous control and Sim2Real application.
-Please check out over my projects and feel free to contact me via email!